 You can propose company holidays to celebrate movements and events like International Women’s Day, International LGBTQ+ Pride Day, Hanukkah, Ramadan, and many more.
 These company holidays should properly reflect the demographics of your workforce.
 Alternatively, you could offer your workers 1-2 personalized holiday leaves, so they can celebrate the events that mean more to them personally.
 Either way, your workers must see that you care for their traditions or practices.

 Mentorship is one of the most effective DEI initiatives out there.
-By offering mentorship to your employees that are in underrepresented groups, you would be connecting people, increasing the sharing of knowledge, and providing opportunities for those who deserve them.
+By offering mentorship to your employees that are in underrepresented groups, you would be connecting people, increasing the sharing of knowledge, fostering growth, and providing opportunities for those who deserve them.
 This initiative can also help boost the representation of minorities and increase career satisfaction levels among employees.

 Although EdApp is mostly used for asynchronous online learning, it can still work well for virtual instructor-led training.
 With integrations for webinars, video conferencing, and virtual classrooms, you can have your workers meet with their mentors in the LMS program.
 With so many learning style options available, your mentors and employees can choose a method of learning that works best for them.

 Similar to hiring for diversity, it’s equally important to hire or build a diverse leadership team.
 Having a diverse senior leadership team can help make employees feel represented and spoken for at all levels.
 Diversity is built not only from the bottom-up but also from the top-down.
 Some of the best DEI initiatives won’t be successful if there’s no support from top leadership.
-Have a team of leaders willing to embrace diversity and inclusion initiatives so that their passion for DEI can ignite the rest of the organization.
+Have a team of leaders willing to embrace inclusion and diversity initiatives so that their passion for DEI can ignite the rest of the organization.

 Employee resource groups (ERGs) inherently aim to foster a diverse and inclusive workforce by providing support, enhancing career development, and contributing to personal development.
 These groups are typically formed around common social identities or life stages like gender, race, sexual orientation, parenthood, or late adulthood.

-ERGs look to accomplish goals like improving work conditions, tackling company-wide challenges, and bringing employees together.
+ERG’s goal setting training course look to accomplish goals like improving work conditions, tackling company-wide challenges, and bringing employees together.
 You can even use these ERGs to gain a deeper understanding of the needs of your employees and help address gaps where needed.
 Also, ensure that your company’s ERGs are open for any full-time employees to join so that everyone can feel welcome and supported.

 Sometimes, implementing and embodying DEI values can start with the self.
 Making an effort to change how leaders and employees communicate with each other can influence positive changes in behaviors and support effective communication.
 Inclusive language can be introducing yourself with your preferred pronouns, adopting gender-neutral terms, and using person-first language.